HenrikGr/redux-traffic/README.md

 # redux-traffic stoplight demo

+This app demonstrate how to use the manage state with Redux.

 Redux API

-The Redux overall API is simple, consisting of only five top-level functions (one of which, Redux.createStore(), you already know about):
+The Redux API is simple, consisting of only five top-level functions;

-1. Object createStore(reducer, initialState) - Create the Redux store.
+- Object createStore(reducer, initialState) - Create the Redux store.
-2. Object combineReducers(reducers) - Combine several reducers into one.
+- Object combineReducers(reducers) - Combine several reducers into one.
-3. Object compose(...functions) - Compose functions, left to right.
+- Object compose(...functions) - Compose functions, left to right.
-4. void applyMiddleware(...middlewares) - Apply Redux middleware.
+- void applyMiddleware(...middlewares) - Apply Redux middleware.
-5. Object bindActionCreators(actionCreators, dispatch) - Bind several action creators to the dispatch function.
+- Object bindActionCreators(actionCreators, dispatch) - Bind several action creators to the dispatch function.

-Recall that Redux maintains a reference to a single reducer that's in charge of computing the entire state of the application.
-But maintaining a single reducer function in complex applications can be unwieldy, especially when a team of developers is working together.
+Redux maintains a reference to a single reducer that's in charge of computing the entire state of the application.
+But maintaining a single reducer function in complex applications can be difficult, especially when a team of developers is working together.
 The combineReducers() function, as its name implies, combines several reducer functions into one.
 You can then control the level of granularity of your reducer functions, and individual developers can work on those functions in isolation.